 Also, in most places the county has funds to help with utility bills on a one time basis.
 That is done on income based needs.
 I know from my own personal experience there was a time that I would go without a phone because that was the one thing I absolutely didn't need, and this was due to the fact that I didn't use my head when budgeting.
 I have a 46 year old daughter with 4 kids who does the same thing, only she lets her family get evicted.
 If you have cable TV, let that go and use rabbit ears, also you could let your internet service go, that is something you absolutely don't need.

 Where I live it isn't the store managers that pick the names that go on those trees.
 The names are submitted by non-profit or social services agencies.
-These same agencies are in charge of collecting the donated gifts and seeing that they get to the proper people.

 re home repairs: start with "baby steps"; instead of feeling overwhelmed: say, ok, I can do this; google what needs to be done; check out the net; they have all kinds of wonderful do it yourself sites; also i picked up several excellent "home repair" etc books; and I have never mastered using an electric can opener!